Author: Jaye Kelly-Johnston

 - Individualized care plans documented in the electronic health record, with measurable goals (e.g., reduction in use, engagement milestones, MAT adherence).

-Good practice: share the care plan with the patient in PDF form, and create a follow-up schedule combining synchronous and asynchronous touchpoints.
+Good practice includes sharing the care plan with the patient in PDF form.
+It also involves creating a follow-up schedule.
+This schedule should combine synchronous and asynchronous touchpoints.

 Evidence-based interventions via telehealth